 Accelerating the software development cycles, AI coding tools can potentially help companies make more software and update releases.
 This means that businesses who adopt AI for software engineering will have a better advantage when meeting the ever-increasing needs of their users.

-By eliminating repetitive work and letting developers focus on high-quality coding, AI coding assistants enable faster and more efficient CI/CD pipelines.
+By eliminating repetitive work and letting Developers focus on high-quality coding, AI coding assistants enable faster and more efficient CI/CD pipelines.
 Emirates NBD, an online banking provider, reported a 2x rise in in-production monthly deployments as a result of GitHub Copilot implementation.
 Meanwhile, at Wayfair, with the help of Google’s Gemini, software engineering teams were able to set up environments 55% faster than they could before.

-4. Faster Resolution of Tech Debt
+4. Faster Resolution of Technical Debt

 As companies increase their tech footprint and expand their release schedule, their user base grows but so does technical debt.
 Technical debt is the practice of relying on temporary coding fixes in an attempt to deliver software faster.
 In time, if technical debt piles up, it might lead to significant code defects and scaling issues.

-Accenture has rolled out GitHub Copilot for 12000 of their developers.
+Accenture has rolled out GitHub Copilot for 12000 of their Developers.
 As a way to deal with technical debt, they ask Copilot’s chat to explain existing code and then feed that explanation (along with additional project context) back to the coding assistant.

 Additionally, AI has the potential to facilitate the migration of large code bases from legacy technologies.
 EY has conducted several programs demonstrating the value of LLMs in code migrations.
 The company tested and tried custom models for SAS to PySpark conversion, PostgreSQL to Google BigQuery migration, and L/SQL to Spark SQL transformation.